pthreat/fbsucker/README.md

 #fbSucker

-####Get the most of publicly available information with a facebook profile id
+####Get the most of publicly available information through a facebook profile id